wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 python3 wis2box-ctl.py status
 ```

-Repeat this command until you are sure all services are up and running.
+Repeat this command until all services are up and running.

 !!! question
-    What services are running ?
-Which ports are used for each service ?
+    What services are running?
+Which ports are used for each service?

 !!! note
-    The wis2box runs as a set of Docker containers managed by docker-compose.
+    wis2box runs as a set of Docker containers managed by docker-compose.

-    The services are defined in the docker-compose*.yml files you can find in the ~/wis2box-1.0b3/ directory.
+    The services are defined in the various `docker-compose*.yml` which can be found in the `~/wis2box-1.0b3/` directory.

-    The script 'wis2box-ctl.py' is used to run the underlying docker-compose commands that control the wis2box-services.
+    The script 'wis2box-ctl.py' is used to run the underlying Docker Compose commands that control the wis2box services.

 ## wis2box UI